onyx-platform/onyx/doc/design/proposals/task_routing.md

 ### Proposal

-Task entries in catalogs can additionally define a :onyx/routing-fn with the following definition: example-router-fn (input-segment, output-segment, catalog, task)
+Task entries in catalogs can additionally define a :onyx/route-filter-fn with the following definition:

+example-router-fn (input-segment, output-segment, catalog, task)

-and which returns a list of the tasks that the segment should be routed to (which must all be tasks with incoming edges from the task).
+and which returns a list of the tasks that the segment should be routed to.
+These tasks must be all be  tasks with incoming edges from the task, hence the "filter" in the name.

 Alternative definition under this format: